jamel123a/jamel123a/README.md

 - 🔭 I’m currently working on ...
 My Future
 - 🌱 I’m currently learning ...
 Next js
 - 👯 I’m looking to collaborate on ...  develop myself
 - 🤔 I’m looking for help with ...
-Node JS
+Nest JS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [linkedin profile] (https://www.linkedin.com/in/issaoui-jamel/)
 - 😄 Pronouns: ...
 He/Him